 - Well water will have to pass many tests to ensure that is free from harmful bacteria and is safe for human consumption.

 - This may result in greater turnaround time for your VA appraisal than public water which can typically skip this testing.

 - The plumbing and sewage systems within the home must be in working order.

 - If there is a septic system on the property instead of city sewer systems, the appraiser will need to ensure that it is in working order and can be accessed by the local health authorities.

-- All homes are required to have heat in order to qualify as a safe living environment, no matter where it happens to be located.
+- All homes must have heat in order to qualify as a safe living environment, no matter where it happens to locate.

 - Identifying a running furnace that can heat the house in the winter is essential to meeting the VA minimum property requirements, even if you don’t intend to ever use it.

 - Your appraiser will make sure that there are no obvious signs of defective construction on the property.